 EPCs have been invented by Keller, Nüttgens and Scheer ([KNS1991]).
 Nüttgens characterizes the EPK-method as follows: “The EPC-method is based on Petri net theory in the main ... it can be considered as a kind of condition-event nets enriched by logical connectors.“ ([Nüt1995])

-Boolean nets are a simple class of colored Petri nets, but sufficient to model the control flow of a system.
-Like other colored nets they have an underlying p/t net, of which the Boolean structure is just an enrichment by some logical constructs, namely by
+Boolean nets are a simple class of coloured Petri nets, but sufficient to model the control flow of a system.
+Like other coloured nets they have an underlying p/t net, of which the Boolean structure is just an enrichment by some logical constructs, namely by

-two kinds of tokens modeling true and false
+two kinds of tokens modelling true and false

 formulas of propositional logic serving as guards of the transitions.